TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ 𝗜𝗺𝗽𝗮𝗰𝘁
 - Built and deployed a complete machine learning pipeline as a FastAPI application.
-- Reduced dataset memory usage by 90% through data type optimization and Parquet conversion.
+- Reduced dataset memory usage by 90% by downcasting data types and converting to Parquet format.
+- Evaluated multiple regression models with cross-validation to identify the best-performing algorithm.
-- Delivered 30% lower MAE and 12% higher R2-Score compared to the baseline model.
+- Achieved 30% lower MAE and 12% higher R2-score compared to the baseline model.
-- Improved model stability by 70%, ensuring more consistent and reliable predictions.
+- Improved model stability by 70%, ensuring more stable and reliable predictions.
 </details>

 <hr>